 Another main drawback is that even modern cement plants are leaky.
-A typical flue gas leaving the preheater chain will contain 15% gases that have entered the plant via leaks.
-An overview of sources of air-leakages at typical Portland cement plant is shown in Figure 4.
-A study by the European Cement Research Academy (ECRA) reveals that it might be possible to reduce this number to 1% at new plants/totally refurbished plants, but at considerable costs.
+A typical flue gas leaving the preheater chain will contain 15% gases that have entered via leaks.
+The European Cement Research Academy (ECRA) has made an overview of sources of air leakages This revealed that it may be possible to reduce the proportion of leak ingress to 1% at new plants/to-tally refurbished plants, but at considerable costs.